thesamuraiwho/100-days-of-code/r1-log.md

 Adding functionality to capture up to 80 collections in one go, but currently don't handle 80+ collections.
 Adding description of collection upon selection in listbox.
 Currently this display is not efficient since a list comprehension is created for each field.

+### R1D7

+Adding functionality to get every collection instead of up to 80.
+Working on getting downloading pictures and videos next.
+Major struggle was determining the write way to approach combining the multiple json requests that may be required.

 ### R1D101